 2008, RIAI Irish Architecture Awards (Best Educational Building Category), Winner.

 In order to ensure that development in Cork City is both orderly and of a high standard part of the role of the Planning Directorate is to make sure that development has the necessary permissions under the Planning and Development Act 2000 (as amended) and the Planning and Development Regulations 2001 (as amended).
 Unauthorised development relates to developments and/or uses that are in breach of the planning laws.
 The role of ensuring that all development has the necessary permissions is also known as Planning Enforcement.

 More information about Planning Enforcement, how to make a complaint against an unauthorised development and forms is available.

-Please click on the link above for more information.
+Please click on the link above to view the Development Contributions Base Map.